This Trope often comes in two forms but leaves the audience asking one question: What the Hell Is That Accent?

 For a while, after she married Guy Ritchie, Madonna seemed to adopt some bizarre, half-assed attempt at a British accent.

-During the first year after Lady Gaga released her first album, "The Fame," she began to use a weird off-kilter British accent, which even her fans commented on - and which led some naive people to think she actually was British.
+During the first year after Lady Gaga released her first album, "The Fame," she began to use a weird off-kilter British accent, which even her fans commented on - and which led some naive people to think she actually was British, and her detractors to suggest she was trying to sound like David Bowie.
 She later admitted it had to do with her anxiety and dealing with her newfound fame, dropping the accent entirely.

 The two lead singers of AC/DC (the late Bon Scott and, currently, Brian Johnson) are (or, in Scott's case, were) a Scotsman and an Englishman, respectively, the former raised in Australia, and each trying to imitate American rock 'n' roll singers.
 This can make their accents on AC/DC records sound quite bizarre, or even unintelligible.
 (On Back in Black, for instance, Johnson, trying to imitate Scott, sings "explode you to Mars" in some bastardized British/Australian/American dialect, and it comes out sounding like "explode you two miles.")